Summer is in full swing at this library!

 • New Orleans–Brazilian fusion band Nation Beat, whose sounds combine funk, rock, and bluegrass with drum beats from the South American nation, on Aug.
 8.

 All events start with dance how-tos at 6:30 pm, and conclude at 9 pm.
-Should bad weather force any to be cancelled, day-after rain dates are schedule for each performance.
+Should bad weather force any to be cancelled, day-after rain dates are scheduled for each.

 And the outdoor balls aren’t the only way to catch a tune at the library — youngsters can still participate in its music-themed summer-reading initiative, and patrons of all ages can tap their inner Mozart by borrowing instruments through a lending program that kicked off in May.